FlowForwarding/LINC-Environment/README.md

 1. By default vagrant set the `Host` option to `default`.
 Edit the ssh config file and change `default` to whatever you want.
 For example `linc-dev`.
 1. Now you can connect to the running VM using ssh directly:
 `ssh linc-dev`

+#### SSH connection unexpectedly closed ####
+Sometimes after running `vagrant up` you may got the error:
+>The SSH connection was unexpectedly closed by the remote end.
+This usually indicates that SSH within the guest machine was unable to properly start up.
+Please boot the VM in GUI mode to check whether it is booting properly.

+To remedy this situation just issue `vagrant reload`.